-If a child has needs related to more specific areas of their education, such as spelling, handwriting, numeracy & literacy skills etc then they may be placed in a small focus group.
+If a child has needs related to more specific areas of their education, such as spelling, handwriting, maths and English skills etc then they may be placed in a small focus group.
 This will be run by the teacher or teaching assistant.
 The interventions will be regularly reviewed by all involved to ascertain the effectiveness of the provision and to inform future planning.

-Where necessary other interventions may be implemented:
+Where necessary other interventions may be implemented including, but not limited to,:

-- Nessy, Maths Booster, Reading Booster, Writing & Spelling Booster, Occupational Therapy input, Speech & Language based interventions.
-Social & Emotional groups, Anxiety Management, Social Thinking and Play Therapy. - SCERTs is being applied in the ARP. - Occasionally a child may need more expert support from an outside agency such as Education Psychologist or Occupational Therapist etc. A referral will be made, with the parents' consent and forwarded to the most appropriate agency. - We support pupils with managing their behaviour in order to take part in learning effectively and safely.
+- Maths intervention, reading intervention, phonics intervention, spelling intervention, occupational therapy input, speech and language-based interventions, social & emotional groups, anxiety management, social skills and life skills - Occasionally a child may need more expert support from an outside agency such as Education Psychologist or Occupational Therapist.
+A referral will be made, with the parents' consent and forwarded to the most appropriate agency. - We support pupils with managing their behaviour in order to take part in learning effectively and safely.
 We do this by supporting pupils to build on their social skills and their ability to socialise with their peers and other pupils effectively.
-We also help individuals to manage their emotions, develop resilience in order to take part in learning. - We also help individuals to manage their mental health and wellbeing.
-We have several members of staff trained as Mental Health First Aiders as well as accredited Level 2 Mental Health for children and young people. - We run social & emotional groups for identified pupils. - The whole school has been developing Growth Mindset as an integral part of school life - We offer transition workshops for pupils in Y6 who are leaving to go to secondary school - We also have Play Therapy for identified pupils. - Individual staff have had further, or more specific, training on how to support pupils with individual needs from specialists or through external training courses. - Where necessary, staff have had special medical training, including advice from physios and OTs relating to individual pupils' needs.
-This is in addition to those who are designated First Aiders. - Life Skills support. - A number of staff have received advanced training in 'Team Teach' instructions to provide them with appropriate positive handling skills.
+We also help individuals to manage their emotions, develop resilience in order to take part in learning.

+- We also help individuals to manage their mental health and wellbeing.
+We have several members of staff trained as Mental Health First Aiders as well as accredited Level 2 Mental Health for children and young people. - We run social and emotional groups for identified pupils. - The whole school has been developing Growth Mindset as an integral part of school life - We offer transition workshops for pupils in Y6 who are leaving to go to secondary school - We offer counselling to provide targeted support to pupils to support emotional needs including anxiety - Individual staff have had further, or more specific, training on how to support pupils with individual needs from specialists or through external training courses. - Where necessary, staff have had special medical training, including advice from physiotherapists and Occupational Therapists relating to individual pupils' needs.
+This is in addition to those who are designated First Aiders. - Life Skills support. - A number of staff have received training in Step ON and Step UP to provide them with appropriate positive handling skills.
 This also includes training in restraint.